sarrme/par/README.md

 </ul>

 <p>

- Now that you finished this first step, clone the repository by using git Bash command prompt, write on it "git clone <b>the name of the repository</b>".
+Now that you've completed this first step, clone the repository using the git Bash command prompt, write on it "git clone <b>the name of the repository</b>".
 </p>

 <p>